 Italian Hazelnut Cookies

 Baci di dama literally means lady's kisses as they look like two lips holding together a chocolate kiss.
-We are happy to share with you this original recipe which will show you how to easily make these delicious cookies.
+We are happy to share with you our original recipe for these cookies which will show you how easily you can make them at home.

 Baci di Dama